top of page

 Challenges

-The E2E Customer Journey tool serves as an integrative platform, linking prototypes and experiences within the QuickBooks ecosystem to offer a comprehensive perspective on customer interactions.
-Although the first version was launched in early 2021, its adoption rate fell short of expectations.
+The E2E Customer Journey tool created by the design technology team serves as an integrative platform, linking prototypes and experiences within the QuickBooks ecosystem to offer a comprehensive perspective on customer interactions.
+Although the first version was launched in early 2021, its adoption rate fell short of expectations and it lacks a strong purpose of usage.
 Consequently, our team is dedicated to investigating the reasons behind the product's underutilization and is committed to implementing necessary enhancements to the current iteration.

 Process